30 Best Practices for Preventing a Data Breach

 For example, a standard user who only accesses one on-premise application that contains no sensitive data while in an office might be low risk.
 Meanwhile, a privileged user with elevated access to a cloud-based database storing PII who connects from home with a personal device is a high risk.

-The more identities, devices, and locations that store, collect, transmit, or process sensitive information that your organization uses, the more difficult assessing risk becomes.
+The more identities, devices, and locations that store, collect, transmit, or process sensitive information your organization uses, the more difficult assessing risk becomes.

 6. Analyze risk